wagtail-examples/wagtail-start/README.md

 - Add a .gitignore file
 - Remove the default welcome page
-- Add webpack to the project
+- Add frontend css and javascript to the project
 - Add pre-commit

 ## New site development